 If you see a coyote in your neighborhood look for coyote attractants and reach out to your neighborhoods to ensure control measures are in place.

 Take Special Pet Precautions

-At it's June 13, 2017 Meeting, the City Council adopted the City of Downey Coyote Management Plan
+In response to coyote sightings in Downey, the City Council, at it's June 13, 2017 meeting, adopted the City of Downey Coyote Management Plan.